rontarrant/gtkDcoding/docs/_posts/2019-05-07-0033-fake-image-menu-and-accel.md

 ---
-title: 0033 – Menus VIII - Fake an AccelKey for a Fake ImageMenuItem
+title: "0033: Menus VIII - An Image, a Label and an AccelKey"
 topic: menu
 layout: post
 description: How to fake a GTK ImageMenuItem - a D language tutorial.